babel/babel/CONTRIBUTING.md

 ### Setup

-Fork the `babel` repository to your Github Account.
+Fork the `babel` repository to your GitHub Account.

 Then, run: